 The physical and emotional effects of cancer and treatment can be significant.
 The good news is that help is available from the different people who make up your health care team.
 It may seem obvious, but it is essential to remember that you are the most important member of your health care team.
 As with any type of health care you receive, you are a consumer of services, and you should not be afraid to ask questions about what you are getting and who is providing it.

 Some of the health care professionals who work with people with cancer include:

-Oncology social workers Oncology social workers are professionally trained to counsel people affected by cancer and help them access practical assistance.
-They can provide you with individual counseling, a support group, locate services in your community that help with home care or transportation, and guide you through the process of applying for Social Security Disability or other forms of assistance.
-CancerCare’s oncology social workers are available to help you face-to-face, online or on the telephone, completely free.
+Oncology social worker.
+Oncology social workers are professionals who counsel people affected by cancer and help them access practical assistance.
+They can provide individual counseling, support groups, locate services that help with home care or transportation, and guide people through the process of applying for Social Security disability or other forms of assistance.
+CancerCare’s oncology social workers are available to help face-to-face, online or on the telephone, free of charge.

-Psychiatrists A psychiatrist is a medical doctor who specializes in helping people who are depressed and/or anxious.
-Because they are medical doctors, psychiatrists prescribe medication, such as antidepressants or medication to help you sleep.
+Psychiatrist.
+A psychiatrist is a medical doctor who specializes in helping people who are depressed and/or anxious.
+Because they are medical doctors, psychiatrists can prescribe medications such as anti-depressants or anti-anxiety medication.

 Dietitian/Nutritionist.
 Diet issues are a possible side effect of cancer treatments.
 A certified dietitian or nutritionist helps people manage their eating and hydration needs related to cancer and its treatment.
 They can answer questions regarding decreased appetite, weight loss/gain and chewing or swallowing challenges.

 Patient Navigator.
 Navigators provide guidance through the health care system and help with any issues, challenges or barriers.
 They may offer practical assistance with financial support, transportation and child care.
 In addition, they may assist in coordinating care with other health care team members.